When I’m 23 again, I’ll floss daily, develop a sustainable exercise routine, and really get to know myself.

 But this time was different.
 This time, I dyed them purple.

-It wasn’t a whimsy, or an early onset midlife crisis; it was an intentional decision, a statement about what it means to age visibly.
+It wasn’t a whim, or an early onset midlife crisis; it was an intentional decision, a statement about what it means to age visibly.
 It was my way of saying, “yes, I have grey hair.
 Yes, I’m still vibrant.
 No, I’m not ashamed of getting older – in fact, I can celebrate getting older.”

 And the deep wrinkles that appear between my eyebrows… A few well-meaning people have suggested that I consider Botox.
 And I get it.
 The drive to hide wrinkles is real.